AndiKod/Calepin/readme.md

-TODO: Looking into custom routes and folder-based content routing
+TODO: Looking into 'content collections' like posts or whatever.

 ---